TomiZ87/TomiZ87/README.md

 ### 🌱 What I'm Learning
 - Data Structures and Algorithms
-- Embedded systems - Arduino & Raspberry
+- Embedded systems - Arduino & Wio Terminal
 - (Always) how to make code less ugly

 <!--